-As many as 1 in 3 women will develop prolapse in her lifetime, and up to 1 in 5 will have surgery for this very indication.
-However, because there is a perceived stigma related to the symptoms of pelvic floor disorders, many people are reluctant or embarrassed to discuss them, even with their doctors.
+As many as one in three women will develop prolapse in her lifetime, and up to one in five will have surgery for this very indication.
+However, because there is a perceived stigma related to the symptoms of pelvic floor disorders, many women are reluctant or embarrassed to discuss them, even with their doctors.

-The Urogynecologists at Northwestern Medicine Women’s Integrated Pelvic Health Program (IPHP) offer comprehensive evaluations and treatment options for women with pelvic organ prolapsed; we offer conservative and surgical options.
+The urogynecologists at Northwestern Medicine Women’s Integrated Pelvic Health Program (IPHP) offer comprehensive evaluations and treatment options for women with pelvic organ prolapse, and they offer both conservative and surgical options.
 The physicians of the IPHP are committed to providing individualized care for every patient.
-All IPHP physicians are fellowship trained and/or board-certified specialists in the field of Female Pelvic Medicine and Reconstructive Surgery (Urogynecology), Urology, and Colon & Rectal surgery.
+All IPHP physicians are fellowship-trained and/or board-certified specialists in the field of female pelvic medicine and reconstructive surgery (urogynecology), urology, and colon & rectal surgery.
 All serve on the faculty at Northwestern University Feinberg School of Medicine.

 Types of Pelvic Organ Prolapse

 To evaluate a patient for pelvic organ prolapse, a urogynecologist will review your medical history and perform a pelvic examination.
 They will measure the severity of the vaginal prolapse using a staging system ranging from 1-4.
 Four types of pelvic organ prolapse include:

 - Anterior vaginal wall prolapse (cystocele): The front wall of the vagina sags downward or outward, which allows the bladder to drop from its normal position.

 - Posterior vaginal wall prolapse (retocele): The weakened vaginal wall and perineum causes the rectum to bulge upward into the vagina